 The Holy Roman Empire was an Empire that existed in central Europe from the 9th century to the 19th century.
 The foundations of the Empire were laid in the reign of Frankish ruler Charlemagne and firmly established when Otto I was proclaimed the Holy Roman Emperor in 962.

-During the early centuries of its existence, the key entities that comprised the territories of the Empire included the Kingdom of Germany, the Kingdom of Italy, the Kingdom of Bohemia, the Kingdom of Burgundy and other minor regions.
-The Empire was initially headed by an autocratic Emperor but in later period, the Emperor was increasingly dependent on the election of the Prince-electors.
+During the early centuries of its existence, the key entities that comprised the territories of the Empire included the Kingdom of Germany, the Kingdom of Italy, the Kingdom of Bohemia, the Kingdom of Burgundy, and other minor regions.
+The Empire was initially headed by an autocratic Emperor but in the later periods, the Emperor was increasingly dependent on the election of the Prince-electors.

 Charlemagne became the ruler of the Franks in 768.
 He went on to add the territories of Saxonia, Bavaria and Italy to Franconia and was first crowned the Holy Roman Emperor by the Pope in 800.
 The title was truly revived in the reign of Otto the Great.

 Otto was originally a German king who decisively defeated the influx of pagan Magyars into Western Europe, successfully became the King of Italy, and was crowned the Holy Roman Emperor in 962.
 During Otto’s reign, the Emperor reigned supreme while the Papacy essentially didn’t hold power over him.